 A 2004 city report on crashes showed cyclists were slightly more likely than motorists to be at fault in a crash, spotlighting factors such as failure to yield right of way or cyclist inattention

 I'm not sure which 2004 city report they're talking about.
 I'd love to know, but [Update: I have the report.
 It shows that in crashes involving cyclists, cyclists are to blame in 15% of those and drivers are to blame in 13%.
 But that isn't the whole story.
-1% of those crashes are bike-bike and bike-pedestrian, so those can't e counted.
+1% of those crashes are bike-bike and bike-pedestrian, so those can't be counted when considering who is more at fault drivers or cyclists.
 And 7% of bike crashes involve a hit and run driver - no blame is assigned in those cases.
 The rest are either unknown, other or no violation.
-The reports are so badly written that in 4 cases the cyclist is cited as being asleep - which is a neat trick].
+The reports are so badly written that in 4 cases the cyclist is cited as being asleep [which is a neat trick].
 DDOT studies in 2001 and 2010 show that the police in general don't do a very good job of reporting crashes.
 In the 2001 study the number one contributing factor is listed as "other."
-For the 2010 study, 47% are listed as no violation, 16% are "other", 7% are "unknown".
-Those are the top three.
-And in the 2001 study, the author writes "Pedestrian in these charts most likely refers to the bicyclist" because it's unknown.
-The police have no box for cyclists apparently and only later make note that they type of pedestrian is a cyclist.
+For the 2010 study, 47% are listed as no violation, 16% are "other" and 7% are "unknown".
+Those are the top three categories.
+In the 2001 study, the author writes "Pedestrian in these charts most likely refers to the bicyclist" but they can't be sure.
+The police have no box for cyclists and only later make note that the type of "pedestrian" is a cyclist.
 So there is no way to determine who is "more often at fault" from such bad data.
-And even so, we know that sometimes cyclists are hit, taken to the hospital and ticketed without ever being interviewed.
-A study out of NYC showed that when a cyclist was hit and stayed they were less likely to be found at fault than when hit and went to the hospital.
-And the likelihood that they'd be ticketed went up even more if they were killed.
-Lesson, cyclists are found at fault when only the driver's story is told.
+And to pile on, we know that sometimes cyclists are hit, taken to the hospital and ticketed without ever being interviewed.
+A study out of NYC showed that when a cyclist was hit and stayed at the scene they were less likely to be found at fault than when they were hit and taken to the hospital.
+The likelihood that they'd be found at fault went up even more if they were killed.
+Lesson: cyclists are more often found at fault when only the driver's story is told.

 Before cyclists get off their bikes to e-mail us their complaints about motorists, we’ll stipulate there is plenty of blame to go around.